Mihail-Kotevski/MyProjects/README.md

 # MyProjects
-Projects i have worket on
+Projects i have worked on